AxaFrance/oidc-client/packages/react-oidc/README.md

 export default AdminSecure;
 ```

-## How to secure a component : HOC method
+## How to secure a component: HOC method

-"withOidcSecure" act the same as "OidcSecure" it also trigger authentication in case user is not authenticated.
+`withOidcSecure` will act the same as `OidcSecure`,it will also trigger authentication in case the user is not authenticated.

 ```javascript
 import React from "react";